September 18, 2025

 The Marijuana Policy Project was pleased to see the expansion of the Texas Compassionate Use Program (TCUP) through the passage of HB 46 in the regular session of the 89th Texas Legislature.
 The extremely restrictive nature of the program has limited its effectiveness since TCUP’s inception.
 By expanding medical conditions, dispensary licenses, and locations, and adding non-smoked inhalation devices as a method of delivery, the program is preparing to meet the needs of many more patients.
 Up until this time, many patients dropped out of the program due to its prohibition on inhalation, high prices, and other restrictions.
 The faithful implementation of HB 46 is crucial to the viability of the program.

-We appreciate the Human Services Commission’s timely issuance of the proposed rule, but are extremely concerned that the language includes new restrictions that undermine the gains made by HB 46.
-We urge the following changes to the proposed rule 25 TAC §1.61 and 1.63:
+We appreciate the Human Services Commission’s timely issuance of the proposed rule, but are concerned that the rule adds new restrictions that undermine the gains made by HB 46.
+We urge the following changes to the proposed rule 25 TAC §1.63:

 Background on Non-Smoked Pulmonary Administration